LeonardoCardoso/AnnotationsOff/README.md

 Developed by <a href='https://github.com/LeonardoCardoso' target='_blank'>@LeonardoCardoso</a>.

-An extension for Google Chrome (and Chromium) that removes all unwanted annotations and cards in Youtube videos.
+An extension for Google Chrome (and Chromium) that removes all unwanted annotations and cards in YouTube videos.

 ![cb2](https://dl.dropboxusercontent.com/s/jkxkr6st506zix8/ao1.png)